 He put his paws in the Atlantic and Pacific oceans, as well as several

 Great Lakes.
-And along the way, he also helped pave the way for
+And along the way, he also helped pave the way for the

-of the red and white setter.
+red and white setter.

 The relationship we built with Pat along the way went far

-beyond what would be expected of a responsible breeder looking out
+beyond what would be expected of a responsible breeder looking out for

-on aspects of Jamie’s feeding, health care, or training strategies.
+aspects of Jamie’s feeding, health care, or training strategies.